-1 million beneficiaries we have, we need to do more to

-2 leverage that and working with managed care contractors and 3 their providers and not to do things that we are just paying 4 for services --

-5 Senator King: Right.
-If you are just another part of 6 the American health care system, it is going to break us in 7 this committee.
-And it seems to me you have an opportunity 8 because of this unique circumstance of having a sort of 9 closed population to really do some bold and creative things 10 in terms of the costs.

-Mr. McCaffery: Right.
-And if confirmed, my commitment is for us to act more like a large employer who leverages their --

-14 Senator King: Exactly, exactly.
-You are a major buyer 15 of health care services, and therefore, you should be able 16 to drive reforms in everything from drugs to medical devices 17 to care.
-I see this as a terrific opportunity for the 18 country, and I hope you will pursue it aggressively.

-Mr. McCaffery: I will.
-It is for us to pay foroutcomes rather than volume of services.

-21 Senator King: Dr. Bookless, one of the things that 22 keeps me awake at night is proliferation.
-Do you see this 23 as a part of your responsibility to think about and deal 24 with the risk of nuclear proliferation, North Korea, Iran, 25 and other countries, Pakistan?
-And how do you approach that 1 problem?
+- 1 million beneficiaries we have, we need to do more to - 2 leverage that and working with managed care contractors and - 3 their providers and not to do things that we are just paying - 4 for services -- - 5 Senator King: Right.
+If you are just another part of - 6 the American health care system, it is going to break us in - 7 this committee.
+And it seems to me you have an opportunity - 8 because of this unique circumstance of having a sort of - 9 closed population to really do some bold and creative things - 10 in terms of the costs. - 11 Mr. McCaffery: Right.
+And if confirmed, my commitment - 12 is for us to act more like a large employer who leverages - 13 their -- - 14 Senator King: Exactly, exactly.
+You are a major buyer - 15 of health care services, and therefore, you should be able - 16 to drive reforms in everything from drugs to medical devices - 17 to care.
+I see this as a terrific opportunity for the - 18 country, and I hope you will pursue it aggressively. - 19 Mr. McCaffery: I will.
+It is for us to pay for - 20 outcomes rather than volume of services. - 21 Senator King: Dr. Bookless, one of the things that - 22 keeps me awake at night is proliferation.
+Do you see this - 23 as a part of your responsibility to think about and deal - 24 with the risk of nuclear proliferation, North Korea, Iran, - 25 and other countries, Pakistan?
+And how do you approach that

-2 Dr. Bookless: Yes.
-I believe that the support of the nation's nuclear nonproliferation goals is a critical part 3 4 of the NNSA.
-And I believe that NNSA has exercised 5 leadership in some elements of that, including the uranium 6 work that was done to try to pin down uranium that was no 7 longer needed -- it became surplus -- also to reduce the highly enriched uranium in reactors around the world and to 8 push nuclear reactors that are used for research to using 9 10 low enriched uranium.
-And I believe that the NNSA has a 11 continuing role to support all verification regimes.
-12 Senator King: I hope you will make this a priority 13 because we have been able to maintain a kind of nuclear 14 equilibrium for 70 years because nation states have had control of this technology.
-The nightmare scenario is a 15 16 non-state actor getting a hold of a nuclear weapon.
-The 17 people that attacked us on September 11 killed about 3,000

-18 people.
-If they could have, they would have killed 3

-19 million.
-And we have to do everything possible to keep that that a very high priority for your work.
+- 1 problem? - 2 Dr. Bookless: Yes.
+I believe that the support of the - 3 nation's nuclear nonproliferation goals is a critical part - 4 of the NNSA.
+And I believe that NNSA has exercised - 5 leadership in some elements of that, including the uranium - 6 work that was done to try to pin down uranium that was no - 7 longer needed -- it became surplus -- also to reduce the - 8 highly enriched uranium in reactors around the world and to - 9 push nuclear reactors that are used for research to using - 10 low enriched uranium.
+And I believe that the NNSA has a - 11 continuing role to support all verification regimes. - 12 Senator King: I hope you will make this a priority - 13 because we have been able to maintain a kind of nuclear - 14 equilibrium for 70 years because nation states have had - 15 control of this technology.
+The nightmare scenario is a - 16 non-state actor getting a hold of a nuclear weapon.
+The - 17 people that attacked us on September 11 killed about 3,000 - 18 people.
+If they could have, they would have killed 3 - 19 million.
+And we have to do everything possible to keep that - 20 technology out of the hands of those who would use it - 21 without restraint as the nation states have.
+So please make - 22 that a very high priority for your work. - Dr. Bookless: If confirmed, that will be one of our - 24 highest priorities. - 25 Senator King: Thank you.